 Technical, economic and societal evaluation of IT-products (TDDC34)

 The general aim of this course is to provide a holistic perspective on models and methods to analyze and evaluate new technology (IT-based products or/and services) and its alternatives as well as its socio-economic-technical effects;

 - Comprehend the various evaluation methods and models discussed in the course, as well as their scientific base

 - Apply the methods in a project

-In the course we will take an organizational/intentional perspective on information systems.
-This means that we will mainly focus on information systems that are used for a particular purpose in an organization (With the intention to generate some particular effects).
-Organizations of interest do not need to be legal entities, also loosely coupled networks that have a common goal (e.g. a sports club, online communities, ...) can be a typical setting to investigate.
+Regarding the economic, and technical evaluation, we focus on the organisational perspective rather than the individual or consumer.
+Organisations of interest do not need to be legal entities, also loosely coupled networks that have a common goal (e.g. a sports club, online communities, ...) can be a typical setting to investigate.